Botafogo FR: On the field

 The team won the Campeonato Carioca in 1907, 1910 and 1912.
 In 1909 the team beat Mangueira 24–0, which remains the highest score in Brazilian football.

 They won further state titles in 1930, 1932, 1933, 1934 and 1935.

-In the 1940s, after the creation of Botafogo de Futebol e Regatas, the team's best player was Heleno de Freitas.
+In the 1940s, after the creation of the Botafogo de Futebol e Regatas, the team's best player was Heleno de Freitas.
 However, Heleno did not win a championship for Botafogo.
 He scored 204 goals in 233 matches, but went to the Boca Juniors in 1948, the year Botafogo won its 9th state championship.

 They won the Campeonato Carioca in 1957, 1961 and 1962, and in 1968 they won Serie A, becoming the first carioca club to win the Brazilian league.

 1989 ended a period of 21 years without a title when the club won the state championship, retaining the trophy in 1990.

 In the 1990s, Botafogo won Copa Conmebol (the precursor of the current Copa Sudamericana).
 And in 1995 they won the Brazilian League for the second time in club's history, after drawing 1–1 the second leg of the Final against Santos FC at São Paulo.

 Botafogo would be relegated to the Second Division after ranking last in the Brazilian League of 2002.
 In 2003, Botafogo ranked second in Brazil's Second division (after Palmeiras) and returned to the First Division.

-In 2006, the club won the Rio de Janeiro State Championship for the 18th time, and again in 2010 and 2013 with the iconic players Loco Abreu and Seedorf, respectively.
+In 2006, the club won the Rio de Janeiro State Championship for the 18th time, and again in 2010 and 2013 with the iconic players Loco Abreu and Clarence Seedorf, respectively.

 In the 2020 edition of the Série A, Botafogo performed poorly and ended the championship in the last position, causing the club's relegation to the Série B for their third time in history.

 Nowadays, Botafogo is the only club to have won titles in three different centuries, including the state championship for rowing in 1899.